Closed

 Overview

-Project Assistance: Professional Arts Training Organizations supports eligible organizations in B.C. with projects that develop and deliver training and professional development in the arts and culture sector.
-The maximum grant amount is $25,000, and eligible activities include courses, workshops, learning residencies, and group mentorship.
+Project Assistance: Professional Arts Training Organizations supports eligible organizations in B.C. with projects that develop and deliver training and professional development for people working in the arts and culture sector.
+Grants are available up to $25,000 for courses, workshops, learning residencies, and group mentorship.

 /100